James Saunders Watson – HM Lord-Lieutenant

 Presentation of awards and medals

-Representing Her Majesty The Queen at events in the County
+Representing His Majesty The King at events in the County

 Appointment of the Vice Lord-Lieutenant and Deputy Lieutenants

-Is the Queen’s representative in the County for the Armed Forces, reserves and cadets
+Is the King’s representative in the County for the Armed Forces, reserves and cadets

 Supporting the uniformed emergency services and cadets